 As we wandered the network of corridors and staircases, the wind raging outside, it was not hard to sense the paranoia that suffuses the play.
 Much of this we learned from an engaging book, Hamlet’s Castle and Shakespeare’s EIsinore by David Hohnen.
 The castle itself, once Shakespeare had done with it, has a narrative that is rich in hubris and irony.
 The repeated celebratory firing of cannons damaged its structure.
 When repairs were started in 1629, embers from a workman’s crucible caused a devastating fire.
 The castle was rebuilt at vast expense by Frederik’s son and successor, Christian IV.
 He and his son Frederik III embarked on a series of disastrous wars with Sweden, costing Denmark one-third of its territory as well as many of the castle’s treasures, looted by the Swedish army.
 The castle never recovered its former glory and over ensuing centuries it served as both a barracks and a prison.

-Restoration started in 1938 and it is now a World Heritage Site.
+Restoration started in 1938 and it is now (in 2017) a World Heritage Site.
 After briefly braving the wind on the eastern battlements to gaze at Sweden across the Oresund, we headed back over the quays, stopping at Helsingør’s newly-built public library, a stunning example of Danish open-plan architecture with dazzling views of the castle.
 The Shakespearean theme was extended with a lovingly-crafted Hamlet exhibition, whose highlight was a display of wild flowers – fennel, rue, columbine – from Ophelia’s final speech.

 As a parting souvenir, we were given a poster of Hamlet’s defining soliloquy, printed in English and Danish – which, so we learned, renders “To be or not to be” as “At vaere eller ikke”.